mintedreward/heartmail/README.md

 and the protocol specifications.
 Please see the LICENSE file for the full text of the license.

+If you wish to add someone to the consortium, please contact Ryan X. Charles &lt;ryan@heartmail.com&gt;.

 ## OpenSPV vs. Proprietary Software

 It is intended that every business who is a part of the SBWC helps design and